Discobrick/GreenUML-WRK/README.md

 - [GMF Tooling](http://download.eclipse.org/modeling/gmp/gmf-tooling/updates/releases/)

 ### What can be improved:
-- Better Auto layout algorithm
+- Better Auto layout algorithm so that it takes in account interfaces and other packages
 - Better dark mode implementation
 - Additional functionality